aphilippartd/computeless-rag/README.md

 # The Computeless RAG Tool ⭐️

 Hey folks!
-I’m excited to share a project that combines serverless architecture and generative AI: the Computeless RAG tool.
+I’m excited to share a project that combines serverless and generative AI: the Computeless RAG tool.
 This tool taps into private data, like your company's internal databases, and leverages GenAI without requiring traditional AWS compute resources.
-It's designed to make the Q&A process more efficient.
 Let’s dive into how this tool is built.

 ## 1. What is the Computless RAG Tool 🤷🏽‍♂️ ?

 The Computeless RAG tool uses AWS AppSync to manage GenAI-driven queries without traditional compute resources.
-By leveraging AppSync's JavaScript resolvers for complex workflows, the architecture becomes simpler, faster, and more cost-effective.
+By leveraging AppSync's JavaScript to orchestrate the RAG pipeline, the architecture becomes simpler, faster, and more cost-effective.

 Key components include:
 - **Amazon Bedrock** for foundational models.